Encyclopedia - History of Gambling

 The machine was called Liberty Bell Slot Machine because of the fact that one of the symbols on the reels was the cracked Liberty Bell.

-In honor of the legendary machine, many developers use the same symbols for the modern video slot games.
+In honour of the legendary machine, many developers use the same symbols for the modern video slot games.

 1967 – The Beginnings of Texas Hold’em